itaysnir/itaysnir.github.io/_posts/2023-01-21-cert-c-floating.markdown

 These numbers are called *normalized numbers*.

 Using mantissa bits extends the possible range of exponents. \
-Because these bits no longer serve bits of precision, the total precision of extremely small numbers is less than usual - also referred as *denormalized numbers*
+Because these bits no longer serve bits of precision, but as part of the exponent, the total precision of extremely small numbers is less than usual - also referred as *denormalized numbers*

 ```c
 float x = 1/3.0;